Louisiana businessman sentenced for bribing Mississippi corrections officials - NewsBreak

 Louisiana businessman sentenced for bribing Mississippi corrections officials

-JACKSON, Miss.
-(KLFY) — One of the four Louisiana businessmen who bribed a Mississippi corrections official and a county sheriff in 2014 has finally been sentenced.
+JACKSON, Miss. ( KLFY ) — One of the four Louisiana businessmen who bribed a Mississippi corrections official and a county sheriff in 2014 has been sentenced.

 Michael LeBlanc, Sr., 74, of Baton Rouge was sentenced to 24 months in prison, a $50,000 fine and two years of supervised release under probation following the served prison sentence.
 The sentencing was delayed from its originally scheduled date of Feb.
-10, 2020 due the the COVID pandemic.
+10, 2020 due the COVID-19 outbreak.CASE CLOSED: Suspect in 40-year-old murder cold case sentenced

 Epps and Moore were both assisting the FBI at the time of the investigation.